vmware-labs/node-replicated-kernel/doc/src/development/Running.md

 python3 run.py --machine b1542 --verbose --cmd "log=info"
 ```

-This invocation will try to run bespin on the machine identified by a
+This invocation will try to run bespin on the machine described by a
 `b1542.toml` config file.

 A TOML file for a machine has the following format: